cvaldezscse/cvaldezscse/README.md

 - 📫 How to reach me **cvaldez.scse@gmail.com**

-- ⚡ Fun fact **I play videogames and like the thriller and comedy movies 🍿📽**
+- ⚡ Fun fact **I play videogames and like the horror and comedy movies 🍿📽**

 ## 🚀 Programming Languages: